600-cell: Symmetries

 The icosians are a specific set of Hamiltonian quaternions with the same symmetry as the 600-cell.

 The icosians lie in the golden field, (a + b√5) + (c + d√5)i + (e + f√5)j + (g + h√5)k, where the eight variables are rational numbers.

 The finite sums of the 120 unit icosians are called the icosian ring.

-When interpreted as quaternions, the 120 vertices of the 600-cell form a group under quaternionic multiplication.
+When interpreted as quaternions — in four-dimensional Euclidean geometry, a quaternion is simply a (w, x, y, z) Cartesian coordinate — the 120 vertices of the 600-cell form a group under quaternionic multiplication.

 This group is often called the binary icosahedral group and denoted by 2I as it is the double cover of the ordinary icosahedral group I.

 It occurs twice in the rotational symmetry group RSG of the 600-cell as an invariant subgroup, namely as the subgroup 2IL of quaternion left-multiplications and as the subgroup 2IR of quaternion right-multiplications.

 Each rotational symmetry of the 600-cell is generated by specific elements of 2IL and 2IR; the pair of opposite elements generate the same element of RSG.

 The centre of RSG consists of the non-rotation Id and the central inversion −Id.

 We have the isomorphism RSG ≅ (2IL × 2IR) / {Id, -Id}.

 The order of RSG equals 120 × 120/2 = 7200.

+The quaternion algebra as a tool for the treatment of 3D and 4D rotations, and as a road to the full understanding of the theory of rotations in 4-dimensional Euclidean space, is described by Mebius.

 The binary icosahedral group is isomorphic to SL(2,5).

-The full symmetry group of the 600-cell is the Weyl group of H4.
+The full symmetry group of the 600-cell is the Coxeter group H4.

 This is a group of order 14400.

 It consists of 7200 rotations and 7200 rotation-reflections.

 The rotations form an invariant subgroup of the full symmetry group.

 The rotational symmetry group was first described by S.L. van Oss.

 The H4 group and its Clifford algebra construction from 3-dimensional symmetry groups by induction is described by Dechant.